panamadan/Project1/README.md

 1. Elevator Pitch

-    The name of our application is Make Me Laugh.
-It's designed to be a "time-waster", and a website purely for fun.
-When users want to be entertained, they simply visit the site and click the on "big funny button" in the middle of hte page.
-Content is then generated on the page in the form of jokes, funny sounds, and gifs.
+    Make Me Laugh is a "time-waster" website, designed purely for fun.
+When users want to be entertained, they click the on the "big funny button".
+Live jokes, funny sounds, and gifs are generated, with random events enlivening the experience.

 2. Concept

+User Story:
+    AS A    bored person
+I WANT TO   spend some fun, idle time
+ SO I CAN   recharge and brighten my mood.

 Our user story is that of a person who wants to take a break from work or seriousness and simply be entertained.
 Since a typical day-to-day routine for many people makes them wish for a mental break at some point or another, part of a realistic "user story" is that the user, when using our application, doesn't want to take life too seriously.
 Our motivation for development was to create something fun and entertaining.

 3. Process

-    The three coding languages used in our website are HTML, CSS, and Javascript.
+    The three base coding languages used in our website are HTML, CSS, and Javascript; we have also used the jQuery library and CSS libraries & frameworks.

     CSS libraries:
-    - Animate.CSS used to animate things.
+    - Animate.CSS used to animate page elements
     - Materialize CSS: "A modern responsive front-end framework based on Material Design"
     - Google Fonts developer API